mmelsen/egg-timer/README.md

-Create an egg timer using TDD in React and Redux.
-These are the features in order of priority:
+# Egg timer in react

+Create an egg timer using React (and Redux, if needed).
+This is an overview of the features, devided over some sprints.
+Using a TDD cycle is allowed but not mandatory.

+## Sprint 1
+- Hard cooked egg.
-- Count down from 8 minutes to 0
+  - Count down from `8:00` minutes to `0:00`.
+  - Triggered by clicking on a button.
-- Make the text blink once egg is cooked
+- Make the text `0:00` blink once the egg is cooked.

-- Add button to reset the timer back to 8:00
+## Sprint 2

+- Soft cooked egg.
-- Add button to start timer from 4:00 (soft cooked)
+  - Add a new option to count down from `4:00` minutes to `0:00`.
+- Restart the timer.